govindjeevan/Number-Theory-and-Cryptography-Assignments/readme.md

 #### Implemented Solution for Issue:

-Implemented an optimized power function that does not calculate the huge powers but manages to find the remainder in breaking down the number.<br/>
+Implemented an optimized power function that does not calculate the huge powers but manages to find the remainder by breaking down the number.<br/>
 **The power function is as follows :** <br/>

     function x=pow(a,n,m) <br/>